cartesi/dispatcher/README.md

 - no state at all,
 - cache-only state (that can be reconstructed from other states),
-- append-only state (no need version control)
+- append-only state (no need of version control)

 Moreover, when we have an unavoidable state, we should keep it encapsulated inside a single component that "owns that state".